Trazodone and Alcohol

 What is Trazodone?

-Trazodone, also known as Desyrel, Oleptro, Deprax, Trialodine or Desyrel Dividose, is a commonly prescribed antidepressant in the treatment of major depressive disorder.
-Trazodone is also used off-label to treat conditions such as: Schizophrenia, bulimia, fibromyalgia, chronic pain, dementia, benzodiazepine and/or alcohol dependence, and more commonly, for insomnia and anxiety that are associated with depression.
+Trazodone, also known as Desyrel, Oleptro, Deprax, Trialodine, or Desyrel Dividose, is a commonly prescribed antidepressant in the treatment of major depressive disorder.
+Trazodone is also used off-label to treat conditions such as: schizophrenia, bulimia, fibromyalgia, chronic pain, dementia, benzodiazepine and/or alcohol dependence, and more commonly, for insomnia and anxiety that are associated with depression.

 Can You Take Trazodone with Alcohol?

-It can be tempting to drink alcohol while on Trazodone, as the Trazodone-alcohol combination can cause extremely calming effects, which is a great help for those suffering from anxiety and depression.
+No, it is not safe to take trazodone with alcohol.
+It can be tempting to drink alcohol while taking trazodone, as their combination can produce very calming effects.
 However, this is certainly not recommended as the repercussions are not worth the few minutes of pleasure.
-The following are additive effects one will suffer from when combining Trazodone with alcohol:

 • Sedation